CySec-project/cai-smart-contract/README.md

 # SMART-CAI
 A **smart contract** based system that automates *European Accident Statements*, special car accidents that do not need a justice involvement between parties (no injured).

 The blockchain technology is born to make transactions possible among untrusted parties.
-In the context of car insurance the parties involved (drivers and insurers) do not fully trust each other for economic reasons.
-Hence, using a blockchain-like system seems to be the best way to automatize and to handle accidents reports.
+In the context of car insurance the parts involved (drivers and insurers) do not fully trust each other for economic reasons: hence, using a blockchain-like system seems to be the best way to automatize and to handle accidents reports.

 **SMART-CAI** is a system that is able to handle car accident reports using the **Ethereum** platform.

 ## Smart contract clients
 The *clients* are registered in the state of the smart contract by transactions.
-They are divided in **users classes**.
+They are divided in **user classes**.
 More specifically, they can access to some specific smart contract functionalities according to the **minimality of rights** principle.
 The main clients are:
 1. **Insurers**
 2. **Drivers**
 3. **Car sensors**

-The system is divided in two different smart contract (with a correlated lifecycle) based on the *Solidity* language:
+The system is divided in two different smart contracts (with a correlated lifecycle) based on the *Solidity* language:
 - Event Contract
 - Accident Contract

 ## Event Contract
 The event contract is accessed by the **sensors** embedded in the cars and by the **Accident Contract**.
-The state is represented by a data structure that records car events (encryted) on the blockchain.
+The state is represented by a data structure that records car events (encrypted) on the blockchain.
 The main functionalities of the contract are:
 1. Store **car events** on the blockchain
 2. Store the **drivers data**